The GV™ static mixer has been used successfully in turbulent flow applications for over 50 years. It is a

 - Spacers between mixing elements take advantage of empty pipe turbulent mixing created by the upstream motionless mixing element (Figure #5) at no additional pressure drop penalty.

-Figure #4: The mixing intensity and pressure drop of the GV static mixer can be adjusted by varying the corrugation angle relative to the pipe diameter (left side: standard 45o angle; right side: 3045o angle).
+Figure #4: The mixing intensity and pressure drop of the GV™ static mixer can be adjusted by varying the corrugation angle relative to the pipe diameter

 Figure #5: Spacers can be added between mixing elements to take advantage of the turbulent eddies created downstream of a mixing element at no additional pressure drop and at modest cost.

-The GV static mixer was invented by Sulzer Chemtech of Winterthur, Switzerland in the early 1980’s who trademarked the design as the SMV* static mixer.
+The GV™ static mixer geometric structure was invented by Sulzer Chemtech of Winterthur, Switzerland in the early 1970’s who trademarked the design as the SMV* static mixer.
 Sulzer did a tremendous amount of fundamental high quality R&D work on the SMV structure and commercialized the SMV static mixer in tens-of-thousands of successful installations.
 The founders of StaMixCo held key technical and management positions in the Koch Engineering-Sulzer Chemtech team that commercialized the SMV static mixer.